 I was super excited to receive my new HomeRight Digital Temperature Heat Gun.
 Oh…Yawn..you say?
 Like, what can you do with a heat gun?
 I’m so glad you asked because this new tool does lots of things from crafts to home improvement projects!
 Today, I’m going to share with you how to add images to candles.
 Using this technique, I turned plain white inexpensive candles into beautiful ones that look like they came from an upscale boutique.
+You can also add words to candles like I did here.

 These make great gifts!